Managing Director & Chief Executive Officer

 Chief Risk Officer

-Prior to joining Westpac, Alexandra was a senior executive from 1992 to 1996 with Booz Allen & Hamilton International where she specialised in international credit, working in Singapore and Australia.
-Before that she worked with Barclays Bank and Chase Manhattan Bank in New York.
+Prior to joining Westpac, Alexandra was a senior executive from 1992 to 1996 with Booz Allen & Hamilton International where she specialised in international credit, working throughout the Asia Pacific region.
+Before that, she worked with Chase Manhattan Bank in New York in private and business banking and international credit audit.
+She also worked in project finance in Paris and New York for Banque Indosuez and Barclays Bank respectively.

 Chief Financial Officer

-Peter was appointed Chief Financial Officer in April 2014, with responsibility for Westpac’s Finance, Assurance, Tax, Treasury and Investor Relations functions.
-Prior to this appointment Peter was the Deputy Chief Financial Officer for three years.
+Peter was appointed Chief Financial Officer in April 2014, with responsibility for Westpac's Finance, Group Audit, Tax, Treasury and Investor Relations functions.
+Prior to this appointment, Peter was the Deputy Chief Financial Officer for three years.

 Since joining Westpac in 1994, Peter has held senior finance positions across the Group, including in Group Finance, Business and Consumer Banking, Business and Technology Services, Treasury and Financial Markets.